 13. Chaussee d’antin la Fayette (line 7 and 9)

 A busy station near mega shopping area La Fayette, and nothing special to behold if you’re focused on the designer shopping bags in your hands…but look up a the ceiling.
 A la Sistine Chapel, the great murals above are a blue sky of French portraiture.

 The art nouveau street lamps with their low-hanging globes of soft light lend to Cité metro station an elegance, and a gentlemanly sophistication reminiscent of a time not too long ago.
 The light bounces off the polished tiled ceiling and slick floor to great effect.

 There are two cool things about Cluny – la Sorbonne.
 Firstly, there are no advertisements.
 This gives the station a pure, clean look, and also accentuates the second cool thing, the sparkling tiled mosaics above, flying across the ceiling like frozen birds of pastel blues, yellows and purples.
 The names of notable artisits, writers, philosophers and other Frenchmen of importance in the Latin quarter are signed on the ceiling as well.

 Another station with no advertising, the blue walls and big white spots of Assemblée Nationale allow this huge cartoon cowhide to be freed for admiration without obstruction.

-What metro stations are your favourite?
+What do you think is the coolest Paris metro station?
 Let me know in the comments below!